Schizophrenia

 What is schizophrenia?

-People with schizophrenia experience phases or episodes of acute psychosis, in which their perception of the world is frequently distorted.
 For example, they may hear voices or think they are being followed or influenced by other people.
-Their behavior also changes, and many stop speaking coherently.
-Some of those affected become almost completely detached from reality.
+Their behavior also changes: many people stop speaking coherently and some become almost completely detached from reality.

-Important: The word “schizophrenia” means “split mind”.
+Schizophrenia means “split mind”.
 However, this often leads to the misconception that someone with schizophrenia has a “split personality”.

 What are the symptoms of schizophrenia?